rakesh-kadam/100-days-of-code/log.md

 ### Day 0: 28 July

-**Today's Progress**: Built the enviorment to run Django Projects
+**Today's Progress**: Built the enviorment to run Django Projects.Started first Django Project.

-**Thoughts:** Learnd to install a virtual enviroment(Conda) in Ubutnu and to create, activate and deativate the virtual enviorment.
+**Thoughts:** Learnd to install a virtual enviroment(Conda) in Ubutnu and to create, activate and deativate the virtual enviorment.Built the first Django project and studied various files it includes and its funcition.

 **Link to work:** [Calculator App](http://www.example.com)